Pharmacy Technician Certification

 Skills and Abilities

-The U.S. Bureau of Labor Statistics reports that employment of pharmacy technicians is projected to grow 9 percent from 2014 to 2024.
-Employment growth for pharmacy techs is faster than the average for all occupation, due in part to an increase in chronic illnesses such as diabetes, an aging population and increased health insurance participants.
+The U.S. Bureau of Labor Statistics reports that employment of pharmacy technicians is projected to grow over the next decade.
+Employment growth for pharmacy techs is faster than the average for all occupations, due in part to an increase in chronic illnesses such as diabetes, an aging population and increased health insurance participants.
 As a result, pharmacies are seeing a demand for prescription medications.

 In recent years, vaccinations provided by a pharmacist instead of the doctor have been on the incline.
 Often pharmacy technicians will be asked to carry out a greater part in store management.

-The BLS reports the median annual wage for pharmacy technicians was $29,810 in May 2014, and since many pharmacies are now open 24 hours a day seven days a week, there is an increased need for technicians willing to work nights and weekends.
+Since many pharmacies are now open 24 hours a day, seven days a week, there is an increased need for technicians willing to work nights and weekends.
 Most job posting will request applicants that meet the following job skills:

 Listening Skills: Pharmacy technicians communicate daily with pharmacists, patients, and other healthcare providers.
 It is imperative that technician listens carefully and understand customers’ as well as healthcare provider’s needs.